buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSphere.md

 <tr>
 <td><img src="../../../../figures/ifcsphere-layout1.png" border="0" height="300" width="400" alt="sphere"></td>
 <td><blockquote class="example">EXAMPLE&nbsp; Figure 1 illustrates geometric parameters of the sphere.
 The sphere is positioned within its own placement
-coordiante system relative to the object coordinate system.
+coordinate system relative to the object coordinate system.
 The origin is the center of the sphere.</blockquote>
 </td></tr>
 <tr>
 <td>